Solicitors in Manchester and london with expert advice on Restrictive Covenants

 What Is A Restrictive Covenant?

-A restrictive covenant is a clause in your employment contract prohibiting you from competing with your employer after your resignation.
+A restrictive covenant is a clause in your employment contract prohibiting you from doing certain things during your employment and after your employment.
+An example of a post-termination restrictive covenant would be to prevent you from competing with your employer after your resignation.
 It is also referred to as a ‘non-compete’ clause.
 The clause can also prevent you from soliciting customers or employees for a certain period of time after your employment.

 The general aim of a restrictive covenant for the employer is to prevent any former employees using information they gained in the course of their employment to help competitors.
 The length of the covenant will generally be how long the employer believes it will take for the information the employee possesses to go out of date.